 2001 Toyota Camry.
 Click for larger photo

-Maintenance and repair costs are moderate.
+Maintenance and repair costs are low.
 The 4-cylinder Camry is rated among the best in its class for fuel economy.
 The Camry is very reliable and with good care can easily last for 250,000 miles and more.
 Common problems are mostly minor, read more below.

 Toyota Camry 2001 Interior.
 Click for larger photo

 Powertrain: The base 136-hp 2.2-liter 4-cylinder DOHC engine is fairly quiet and easy to maintain.
 The optional 194-hp 3.0-liter V6 is smooth and offers plenty of power.
 Both engines have a timing belt (for 2000 and 2001 Camry, Toyota recommends replacing the timing belt every 90,000 miles).
 Both are very good reliable engines; with good maintenance you shouldn't have too many problems with either one.

 Fuel Economy: The EPA rates the 2000 Camry with a 4-cylinder engine and an automatic transmission at 20/28 mpg or 11.8/8.4 L/100 km city/highway, which means you can travel approximately 382 miles (614 km) on one 18.5-gallon (70 liter) tank with a mix of 55 percent city and 45 percent highway use.
 The estimated annual fuel cost: $2,450.

 Handling and ride: The Camry has a soft and quiet ride.
 The steering is light, without much feedback.
 The soft suspension absorbs road bumps and expansion joints well, but some body lean is noticeable when cornering.
 Overall, the handling is secure and comfortable, although not sporty.